Flamin' Hot

 Flamin' Hot is a 2023 American biographical comedy-drama film directed by Eva Longoria in her feature-length directorial debut.
 Written by Linda Yvette Chávez and Lewis Colick, it is based on the memoir A Boy, a Burrito and a Cookie: From Janitor to Executive by Richard Montañez, who claims to have invented Flamin' Hot Cheetos.
 The film stars Jesse Garcia, Annie Gonzalez, Dennis Haysbert, and Tony Shalhoub.

 The film had its world premiere at South by Southwest on March 11, 2023.
-It was released on June 9, 2023, by Hulu and Disney+ to mixed reviews from critics.
+It was released on June 9, 2023, by Hulu and Disney+ to mostly positive reviews from critics.
 At the 96th Academy Awards, Flamin' Hot received a nomination for Best Original Song for "The Fire Inside" written by Diane Warren, but lost to “What Was I Made For?” from Barbie.

 Plot

 In 1966 Southern California, Richard Montañez grows up as a hard-working child with a strict father and supportive grandfather.
 He meets his future wife Judy in school where he sells burritos to other children.
 He is arrested at a young age when nobody believes that he earned his money honestly.
 As adults, Richard and Judy marry but live as hoodlums in a gang, hustling to survive.
 They make an effort to turn their lives around once Judy gets pregnant with their first child.
 After one last arrest, the judge tells him to change his way of life.
 A second child later, Richard and his family struggle to make ends meet.
 Richard turns to his friend, former hoodlum Tony Romero, who helps him get a job at Frito-Lay.
 Despite lying on his resumé, he is hired by floor head Lonny Mason.

 Richard pays attention to the nuances of the factory and asks engineer maintenance leader Clarence C. Baker to teach him about the machines.
 Baker teaches Richard how to operate all the machinery in the factory.
 Unfortunately, the Reagan administration severely affects low-paying jobs, and Frito-Lay's stocks go down.
 This results in some of the workers getting laid off.
 Frito-Lay CEO Roger Enrico releases a video encouraging the workers to "think like a CEO," which inspires Richard.